MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 ## Additional information

 - This information also applies to the following:
    - Desktop versions of Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
   - Office 365 Business, which is the version of Office that is included with certain business plans, such as the Microsoft 365 Business plan and the Office 365 Business Premium plan.
 - Windows Server 2008 R2 also went out of support on January 14, 2020.
 Running Office 365 ProPlus on Windows Server 2008 R2 is no longer supported, even if you have [ESU for Windows Server 2008 R2](https://www.microsoft.com/cloud-platform/extended-security-updates).
 Similar to Windows 7, Version 2002 is the last version of Office 365 ProPlus available for devices running Windows Server 2008 R2.
 - For end of support dates for different versions of Office on various versions of Windows, see the [Office configuration support matrix](https://go.microsoft.com/fwlink/p/?linkid=2111390).
 - Other Microsoft resources are available to help you make the transition to using Office 365 ProPlus on devices running Windows 10, including [FastTrack](https://docs.microsoft.com/fasttrack/win-10-fasttrack-benefit-for-windows-10), [Desktop App Assure](https://docs.microsoft.com/fasttrack/win-10-desktop-app-assure), and the [Desktop Deployment Center](https://docs.microsoft.com/microsoft-365/enterprise/desktop-deployment-center-home).
-- To discuss or ask questions about end of support for Office versions, visit [Microsoft Office End of Support](https://techcommunity.microsoft.com/t5/microsoft-office-end-of-support/ct-p/OfficeEOS) on the Microsoft Tech Community.
+- To discuss or learn more about end of support for Office versions, visit [Microsoft Office End of Support](https://techcommunity.microsoft.com/t5/microsoft-office-end-of-support/ct-p/OfficeEOS) on the Microsoft Tech Community.